nirtamir2/ai-sdk-slides/slides.md

 ![Swyx AI engineer](swyx-ai-engineer.jpeg)

 <!--
-Let's talk about what an AI Engineer does.
+Let"s talk about what an AI Engineer does.
 As this image shows, AI Engineers work on the application side of AI, using APIs and SDKs to integrate AI capabilities into software.
-We're not training models, but rather using them to solve real-world problems.
+We"re not training models, but rather using them to solve real-world problems.
 -->

 ---